Rachel Barney

 Rachel Barney (born 14 September 1966) is a Canadian philosopher and Professor and Acting Associate Chair at the department of philosophy at the University of Toronto.

 She is known for her works on ancient philosophy.

 Education and career

-Barney got her undergraduate degree from the University of Toronto.
+Barney got her undergraduate degree from the University of Toronto while studying at Trinity College.
 She earned her PhD at Princeton.
 She returned back to the University of Toronto after teaching at the University of Chicago, the University of Ottawa, and Harvard.
 Barney did research that ranged from the early sophists to the late Neoplatonic commentator Simplicius; nevertheless, most of her research focused on Plato.
 Her most prominent areas of research are ethics, psychology, philosophical methods, and epistemology.

 In the 2011 Canadian federal election, Barney was Green Party candidate in Trinity—Spadina, placing fourth.